 6) If you have a lot of airline miles or hotel rewards to redeem you can consider doing so here.
 All the big hotel chains – Marriott, Hilton, IHG, Accor have properties in Bora Bora.

 All the resorts that we went to had mostly offers with breakfast included or credit to use towards meals.
 Most resorts usually have multiple restaurants on property too.
-But with COVID, they are always open on a rotating basis.
 Most resorts are super accommodating with diet restrictions and have tons of options for vegetarians, vegans, food allergies, etc.

-We didn’t venture out to the main island but a few popular options here are
+If you go out to the main island, here are a few popular options :

 More food options – check this page out.